Use of oral zinc in lichen planus of the mouth and vulva

 What the research tells us about zinc and lichen planus

-Some of the research into lichenoid conditions is in regard to oral conditions such as oral lichen planus.
-The tissue of the mouth and vagina/vulva are closely aligned, and lichenoid conditions can impact both areas.
-This comparable tissue type allows us to make use of research in both vulvar and oral lichenoid conditions.
+Some of the research into lichenoid conditions concerns oral conditions such as oral lichen planus.
+The tissue of the mouth and vagina/vulva are closely aligned, and lichenoid conditions can impact both areas, specifically vulvar and vaginal lichen planus.
+The comparable tissue type allows us to use research in both vulvar and oral lichenoid conditions.

 We know people with some lichenoid conditions have low zinc

-In one study1 on oral lichen planus (OLP), 22 people with non-erosive OLP and 44 people without any lichenoid conditions were assessed for serum zinc levels.
+In one study1 on oral lichen planus (OLP), 22 people with non-erosive OLP and 44 without lichenoid conditions were assessed for serum zinc levels.

 The mean serum zinc levels in the erosive and non-erosive LP groups were 8.3 and 11.15 respectively, while the control group serum zinc was 15.74 umol/L. This disparity in zinc status was statistically significant, demonstrating decreased serum zinc levels in people with erosive oral lichen planus.